ikos-dighum/ikos-dighum.github.io/calendar.md

 We meet every other Wednesday from 10.30am to 12pm.
 All meetings are in PAM389, unless otherwise noted.
 P.S!!
 The seminar on January 17 is scheduled from 12pm to 13.30pm.

+## Fall 2023

+* 7 September: IKOS on the web and optimizing your browser

+* 14 September: Improving and preserving digital hygiene

+* 21 September: What is an operating system and how use the command line (cmd.exe)?

+* 28 September: What is Markdown and plaintext editors?

+* 12 September: Writing in Markdown and using GitBash

+* 19 October: From Markdown to Quarto

+* 26 October: An introduction to R and Rstudio

+* 2 November: An introduction to text preprocessing in R

+* 9 November: An introduction to text analysis in R

+* 16 November: Structural topic modelling using stm

+* 23 November: Keyword-assisted topic modelling with keyATM

+* 30 November: An introduction to sentiment analysis

 ## Spring 2023: ggplot2 and data visualization

 * 17 January: [An introduction to Markdown  with Pandoc](/contents/2023_01_18_introduction_to_markdown.md)